dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Bridge"></a>Bridge
 * Motivation

+Let's imagine that we have Shape class with a two subclasses: Line and Rectangle.
+We want to extend this hierarchy to incorporate colors by creating Red and Blue shapes subclasses.
+But since we already have subclasses, we need to create 4 class combinations such as Red and BlueLine and Red and BlueRectangle.

+Adding more shape types and colors will make this hierarchy even bigger.
+For example, to add Triangles you have to create two subclasses, one for each color.
+And after that, adding new color will require creating three subclasses, one for each shape type.
+Further we go, worse it becomes.

+This problem happens each time we extend the class hierarchy into several independent dimensions.

+The Bridge pattern attempts to solve it by replacing inheritance with delegations.
+You have to extract one of these "dimensions" into separate class hierarchy.
+Original classes will contain a reference to an object of the new hierarchy, instead of storing all of its state and behaviors inside of one class.

+This way we will extract Color into its own class with two child classes, Red and Blue.
+The Shape class will get a reference field to one of the color classes.
+Using that reference, it will be able to delegate work to color objects when needed.
+This reference will serve as a bridge between Shapes and Color.

+From now on, adding new colors will not require changing shape classes and vice versa.

+So, Bridge pattern decouples an abstraction from its implementation so that the two can vary independently.

 * Story

 Decouple an abstraction from its implementation so that the two can vary independently.